 — Does this work for educational settings?
 Totally.
 Best for high school and up.
 We performed for the University of Utah Dept of Dance’s grad students who were deeply curious about the format and innovation.
 Curbside exemplifies the kind of creative thinking that inspires all young artists, in any discipline.

 — What’s the ideal location?
-The best place is a natural amphitheater-type space with good acoustics, or at least quiet and away from traffic.
-Choose a scenic landscape behind the stage for terrific photos in your community.
+Your community probably has a pavilion or park where events often happen.
+It’s convenient because it’s probably centrally located with parking, bathrooms, and power.
+But you don’t have to use it because Curbside requires no power and is shorter than most events.
+Consider places where you’d want to take a photo.
+Ideally, it is a natural amphitheater-type space with good acoustics, or at least quiet and away from traffic.
+Choose a scenic landscape behind the stage for terrific images (photos are encouraged).
 A slight uphill slope where the audience sits makes viewing easy.
 Neighborhood cul-de-sacs also work well.
 It’s best to have toilets available for viewers.

 — Is photography allowed?
 Absolutely.
 Please credit SB Dance or tag with #curbsidetheater